valerieholtz/Hate-Speech-Detector/README.md

 ## Visual Analysis

 Pre analysing the data before the modelling gave interesting insights, that only confirmed the research prior to the modelling.
 A look at the most frequent used words in each sub-set - 'Hate Speech' and 'other' -  showed an overview of the content of each.
-While the topics of discussion in both categories were similar, 'other' had a more balanced word choice, whereaas 'Hate Speech' focused a lot on vulgar or biased language.
+While the topics of discussion in both categories were similar, 'other' had a more balanced word choice, whereas 'Hate Speech' focused a lot on vulgar or biased language.
 With this it was interesting to confirm a few pre-conceptions, such as the fact that Hate Speech targets specific group characteristics like ethnic origin and religion.

 *WordCloud - Hate Speech*